kkren/FCM-for-Mojo/README.md

 ## Which is you
 [Node.js user]

 [Nginx user]

 [None of that]

 ### Node.js
+We recommend use Node.js, you need [install Node.js] at first.

 Get server cilent files by git.
 And then, runing node.
 ```Shell
 git clone https://github.com/RikkaW/FCM-for-Mojo.git && mv FCM-for-Mojo/server ffm-server